18F/18f.gsa.gov/_posts/2019-08-22-building-product-management-capacity-in-government-part-1.md

 - best practices
 - product
 - culture change
-excerpt: "This is the kick-off post in a in a series about building product management capacity in government agencies.
+excerpt: "This is the kick-off post in a series about building product management capacity in government agencies.
 The series explores the process of helping agency staff transition into product management roles, from both an 18F and partner agency perspective"